OceanOC/Oculus-Troubleshooter/README.md

 if you want to change settings from the debug tool you'd have to go through tons of files to open it instead you'd just have to press 2 buttons with this program
 ## Installation

-Run the Quest Troubleshooter from [Releases](https://github.com/OceanOC/Quest-Troubleshooter/releases/)
+Run the Oculus Troubleshooter from [Releases](https://github.com/OceanOC/Quest-Troubleshooter/releases/)
 ###### This will not work unless the Oculus software installation in the default directory although it will be fixed in a later update

 ## Building from source